California Dreamin': Vandenberg AFB & the Space Shuttle

 A few years later during the early Space Shuttle program, NASA and the Air Force decided the vehicle would support military missions that operated in polar orbits.
 In 1972, they chose SLC-6 since it was already partially built to support crewed missions.
 It was ultimately approved in 1975.
 Two main differences between SLC-6 and Launch Complex 39 in Florida are their respective launch control centers and vehicle assembly buildings.
 SLC-6's launch control was surrounded by concrete and located only 1,200 feet (365.76 m) away from the launch pad in comparison to the 3 miles (4.8 km) separating LC-39A from its launch control center.
 Vandenberg did not use a crawler transporter to get its Shuttle out to the pad.
 Instead, a gantry would roll over to the launch pad on giant tracks and enclose the pad.
 Once the boosters were stacked and the orbiter was mated, it would roll away in preparation for launch.

 A very different layout than LC-39 (USAF)

-A western spaceport was needed for polar launches since it was deemed unwise to launch such missions from the east coast— Florida polar launches would have flown over the populated areas of the southeastern US.
-The solid rocket boosters would make landfall in Brunswick, Georgia, and the external fuel tank would overfly not only Canada but Russia and possibly China.
-Furthermore, there was the chance of needing to abort over the Soviet Union since the established transoceanic abort landing sites would be out of reach.
+A western spaceport was needed for polar launches since it was deemed unwise to launch such missions from the east coast— Florida polar launches would have flown over populated areas of the southeastern U.S. The solid rocket boosters would make landfall in Brunswick, Georgia, and the external fuel tank would overfly not only Canada but Russia and possibly China.
+Furthermore, there was the possibility of needing to abort over the Soviet Union since the established transoceanic abort landing sites would be out of reach.
 It also made more financial sense to launch from SLC-6 since upgrading the partially constructed Titan III facilities were cheaper than constructing a brand new complex.